psypherion/GenComment/README.md

 # GenComment

-GenComment is a Python program that utilizes OpenAI's GPT-3.5-turbo model to automatically generate comments for C programs.
+GenComment is a Python program that utilizes OpenAI's GPT-3.5-turbo model to automatically generate comments for programs.

 ## Features